Traffic Rules & Regulations

 All Georgia Highlands College faculty, staff and students must register their vehicle before operating or parking a vehicle on campus.
-Vehicles may be registered and permits obtained at orientation or at the Campus Safety Office between 8:00am and 5:30pm weekdays.
-Parking fees must be paid at registration or at the Business Office and the receipt presented to Campus Safety prior to issuance of the permit.
-Student parking permits may also be obtained during in-person registration and orientation, or at any Campus Safety Office.
+Vehicles may be registered and permits obtained at orientation or at the Campus Police Office On any Campus between 8:00am and 8:00pm weekdays.

 Faculty and Staff hangtags should be displayed from the rearview mirror, facing the windshield.
-Student parking decals must be displayed from the left rear passenger window.
+Student parking decals must be displayed on the lower left of the rear windshield.
 The person to whom the vehicle is registered is responsible for all violations attributed to that vehicle.
 Moving violations will be charged to the operator.

 - Campus parking is by valid permit ONLY.

 - All fines must be paid before a new academic registration will be authorized.